+- 1. Maximum level mark

+- 2. Minimum level mark

-- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - Insert the dipstick completely into the oil filler hole. - 8.
-Install the panel.
+- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
+NOTICE: Be sure the engine oil is at the correct level, otherwise engine damage may result.
+[ECB00851]

+- Insert the dipstick completely into the oil filler hole.

+- 8. Install the panel.